devByByron/Introduction-to-Artificial-Intelligence-AI-/README.md

 **Real-world applications of AI**, cloud computing, edge computing, and IoT can include AI-powered traffic lights, smart public transportation, smart agriculture, and smart buildings.

+**Key areas where generative AI contributes:**
+- Content generation: Generative AI can creatre high quility content such as marketing materials, products descriptions, and social media posts.

+- Data analysis: Generative AI identifies patterns and generate actionable insights
+- Customer service: Generative AI-powered chatsbots handle repetitive tasks and provide personalized answers, improving customer satisfaction.
+- Product development: AI models generate multiple desgn variations, streamlining the prototyping process.

+Startups and generative AI: Cost-effectiveness and increased effeciency and innovation.

+**What is Generative AI?**
+- Unlike traditional AI, Generative AI can create new content, not just perform predefined tasks.
+- It uses foundation models trained via self-supervised learning, reducing the need for manually labeled data.
+- These models are flexible and adaptable across many tasks.

+**Modes of AI Use**
+**Embedded AI**
+- Built into standard software tools.
+- Easy to use, but offers limited customization and no competitive edge.

+**API Access**
+- Businesses use external AI through APIs.
+- Allows flexibility, but risks over-reliance and external value capture.

+**Platform Model**
+- Full development platforms to build custom AI solutions.
+- Enables control, innovation, and unique value creation.

+**Value and Governance**
+- Adding proprietary data to foundation models increases value over time.
+- Responsible AI governance is crucial to:
+  - Prevent data leaks
+  - Avoid inaccuracies
+  - Ensure ethical and secure use

 ## 📎 Resources & Links